Equity Bank Uganda Limited

-Equity Bank Uganda Limited (EBUL), is a commercial bank in Uganda.
+Equity Bank Uganda Limited (EBUL) is a commercial bank in Uganda.
 It is licensed by the Bank of Uganda, the central bank and national banking regulator.
 EBUL is a subsidiary of Equity Group Holdings Limited, a financial service conglomerate with headquarters in Kenya and subsidiaries in six countries of the African Great Lakes Region.

 Location

 The bank maintains its headquarters and main branch in Janani Luwum Church House, at 34 Kampala Road, in the central business district of Kampala, Uganda's capital and largest city.
 The geographical coordinates of the bank's headquarters are.

 Overview

-The bank provides banking services to individuals and to small and medium business enterprises.
-As of 31 December 2019, the bank's total assets were valued at UGX:1.63 trillion ($464.84 million).
+The bank provides services to individuals and to small and medium business enterprises.
+As of 31 December 2023, the bank's total assets were valued at UGX:3.748 trillion ($1.014 billion).

 By 30 June 2020, the bank's total assets had grown to UGX1.823 trillion ($520 million).
 In December 2020, EBUL's total assets were valued at USh:2.069 trillion (US$590 million).
 At that time, it was the 7th largest commercial bank in Uganda by assets.

-As of December 2021, total assets were valued at UGX:2.9 trillion (approx. US$745 million), with customer deposits of UGX:2.3 trillion (approx. US$597 million) and a loan book of UGX:1.5 trillion (approx. US$389.3 million).
+As of December 2021, total assets were valued at UGX: 2.9 trillion (approx. US$745 million), with customer deposits of UGX:2.3 trillion (approx. US$597 million) and a loan book of UGX: 1.5 trillion (approx. US$389.3 million).

 At that time its share of customer deposits was estimated at 8 percent of national banking deposits.
 This made EBUL the fastest growing commercial bank in the country, having increased its market share of bank deposits in the country, from 1.75 percent in 2011.
 As of 2021, EBUL was the 6th largest bank in Uganda compared to 15th position it was in 2011.